Nintendo 64 Architecture

 Modern visible surface determination

-If you’ve read about the previous consoles, you came across the never-ending problem regarding the visibility of surfaces and by now may think polygon sorting is the only way out of this.
-Well, for the first time in this series, the RDP features a hardware-based approach called Z-buffering.
-In a nutshell, the RDP allocates an extra buffer called Z-Buffer in memory.
-This has the dimensions of a frame buffer, but instead of storing RGB values, each entry contains the depth (Z-value) of the nearest pixel with respect to the camera.
+If you’ve read about the preceding consoles, you’ll have come across the never-ending problem of visibility of surfaces, and by now may think polygon sorting is the only way out of this.
+Well, for the first time in this series, the graphics chip features a hardware-based approach called Z-buffering.
+In a nutshell, the RDP allocates an extra buffer (called Z-buffer) in memory.
+This has the same dimensions as a frame buffer, but instead of storing RGB values, each entry contains the depth (Z-value) of the nearest pixel relative to the camera.

-After the RDP rasterises the vectors, the z-value of the new pixel is compared against the respective value in Z-buffer.
-If the new pixel contains a smaller z-value, it means the new pixel is positioned in front of the previous one, so it’s applied onto the frame buffer and the z-buffer is also updated.
+After the RDP rasterises the vectors, the z-value of the new pixels are compared against the corresponding value in the z-buffer.
+If the new pixel has a smaller z-value, it means the new pixel is positioned in front of the previous one, so it is applied to the frame buffer and the z-buffer is also updated.
 Otherwise, the pixel is discarded.

-Overall, this is a huge welcomed addition: Programmers do not need to worry anymore about implementing software-based polygon sorting methods which drain a lot of CPU resources.
-However, Z-buffer does not save you from feeding unnecessary geometry (discarded or overdrawn, both consuming resources).
+Overall, this is a hugely welcome addition: programmers no longer need to worry about implementing software-based polygon sorting methods, which drain significant CPU resources.
+However, the z-buffer does not prevent feeding unnecessary geometry (whether discarded or overdrawn, both wasting resources).
 For this, game engines may choose to include an occlusion culling algorithm to discard unseen geometry as early as possible.

 Secrets and limitations

 SGI clearly invested a lot of technology into this system.
-Nonetheless, this was a console meant for the household and as such, it had to keep its cost down.
-Some hard decisions resulted in difficult challenges for programmers:
+Nevertheless, the Nintendo 64 was a console intended for the home market and, as such, needed to keep its cost down.
+Some tough compromises resulted in difficult challenges for programmers:

 Pipeline Stalls

-Due to the huge number of components and operations in the graphics pipeline, the RCP ended up being very susceptible to stalls: An undesirable situation where sub-components keep idling for considerable periods because the required data is delayed at the back of the pipeline.
+Due to the large number of components and operations in the graphics pipeline, the RCP became highly susceptible to stalls: an undesirable situation in which sub-components remain idle for considerable periods, as the required data is delayed at the back of the pipeline.

-This will always result in performance degradation and is up to the programmer to avoid them.
-Although to make things easier, some CPUs such as the Scalar Unit implement a feature called Bypassing which enables to execute similar instructions at a faster rate by bypassing some execution stages that can be skipped.
+This invariably results in performance degradation, and it is the programmer’s job to avoid it.
+Although, to alleviate things, MIPS-based CPUs such as the Scalar Unit implement a mechanism called bypassing, which enables similar instructions to execute at a faster rate by bypassing some execution stages that can be skipped [25].

-For example, if we have to compute sequential ADD instructions, there’s no need to write the result back to a register and then read it back every time each ADD is finished.
-We can instead keep using the same register for all additions and do the write-back once the last ADD is completed.
+For example, if the CPU has to compute sequential ADD instructions that are dependent on each other, there’s no need to write the result back to a register and then read it again after each operation.
+Instead, the CPU can forward the values within the datapath and perform the write-back only after the last ADD has been completed.

 Texture memory

-The RDP relies on 4 KB of TMEM (Texture memory) as a single source to load textures.
-Unfortunately, in practice 4 KB happened to be insufficient for high-resolution textures.
-Furthermore, if mipmapping is used, the available amount of memory is then reduced to half.
+The RDP relies on 4 KB of Texture Memory (TMEM) as a single source for loading textures.
+Unfortunately, 4 KB proved to be insufficient for high-resolution textures.
+Furthermore, when mipmapping is activated, the available memory is reduced to half.

-As a result, some games used solid colours with Gouraud shading (like Super Mario 64) and others relied on pre-computed textures (for example, where multiple layers had to be mixed).
+As a result, some games used solid colours with Gouraud shading (Super Mario 64 being a notable example), while others relied on pre-computed textures (particularly, where multiple layers had to be combined).

 The universal video out

-Nintendo carried on using the ‘universal’ Multi Out port found on its predecessor, bad news is that it no longer carries the RGB signal!
-It looks to me like another measure to save costs since RGB wasn’t used anyway in the previous console.
+Nintendo carried on using the ‘universal’ Multi Out port from its predecessor, bad news is that it no longer carries the RGB signal!
+It looks to me like another cost-saving measure, given that RGB wasn’t widely adopted in the previous console.

-The good news is that the three lines can still be reconstructed in the first revisions by soldering some cables and fitting an inexpensive signal amplifier.
-This is because the video digital-to-analogue converter transmits an RGB signal to the video encoder.
-However, later motherboard revisions combined both chips, so the only remaining option is to bypass the video DAC and encoder altogether with custom circuitry that exposes those signals.
+The good news is that, on early revisions of the Nintendo 64, the three RGB lines can still be restored by soldering some cables and fitting an inexpensive signal amplifier.
+This is possible because the video Digital-to-Analogue Converter (DAC) still transmits an RGB signal to the video encoder [26].
+However, later motherboard revisions combined both chips, so the only remaining option is to bypass the video DAC and encoder altogether with custom circuitry that exposes RGB signals.

 Audio

 The resulting data is, as expected, waveform data.
-This is then sent to the Audio Interface or ‘AI’ block which will then transfer it to the digital-to-analogue converter.
-The resulting waveform contains two channels (since our system is stereo) with 16-bit resolution each.
+This is then sent to the Audio Interface (AI) block, which transfers it to the digital-to-analogue converter [28].
+Being a stereo system, the resulting waveform contains two channels, each with 16-bit resolution.

 Image

-Overview of how the audio pipeline is often programmed.
+Overview of how the audio pipeline is commonly implemented.

 The repertoire